Gilbert Tilles: Career

 In 1950, Gilbert Tilles, along with his partner Irving Berger purchased a 100-acre farm that was called Island Trees.
 Gilbert Tilles would then use this land to build the Levittown Shopping Center, which opened in 1953, becoming the largest pedestrian mall east of the Mississippi at the time it was opened.
 By 1955, Gilbert Tilles and Irving Berger had 11 shopping centers built.

 Bridge Plans

 In the 1960s, as the Long Island Expressway was expanding towards Woodbury, Gilbert Tilles' friend Bill Casey introduced him to state Park Commission President Robert Moses, and U.S. Presidential Advisor Nelson Rockefeller.
 Together, they discussed a planned bridge between Westchester and Oyster Bay.
 Seeing an opportunity for office buildings, Gilbert sold all but one shopping mall, in order to purchase Froelich Farm, where the Long Island Expressway and Route 135 would eventually connect.
-Construction began on Crossways Industrial Park, although the bridge was never built.
+Construction began on the Nassau Crossways Industrial Park, although the bridge was never built.

 Contributions to the Lunar Module Program

 When Grumman began working on the Lunar Module Program, for the Apollo Program, Gilbert Tilles would find the opportunity to lease eight buildings to Grumman.
-He would lease these buildings until, 1992, when Grumman left.
+He would lease these buildings until 1992, when Grumman left.